tenderlove/article/nokogiri.markdown

 The [XPath language][http://www.w3.org/TR/xpath] was written for easily traversing an XML tree structure, but we can use it with HTML trees as well.

-Let's look at a sample program for extracting links from a google search.
-We'll use XPath to find the data we want, and we'll pick apart the XPath
+Let's look at a sample program for extracting search result links from a google search.
+We'll use XPath to find the data we want, and we'll pick apart the XPath syntax:
-syntax:

     require 'open-uri'
     require 'nokogiri'